 G.T.D.: After the fall of the Communist regimes in 1989, several states from Central and Eastern Europe became members of the Council of Europe and ratified the European Convention for Human Rights.
-This has led to the increasing amount of the applications pending before the Court raising the issues typical for these "young democracies".
+This has led to the increasing amount of the applications pending before the Court awaiting judgment.

+raising the issues typical for these "young democracies".
 As to Russia and Ukraine, the most typical complaints concern violations of property rights, unfairness of the proceedings, ill-treatments, the conditions of detention in prisons and violations of freedom of expression, in particular, cases concerning whistleblowers).

-The repetitive applications against Russia and Ukraine concern in particular the excessive length of proceedings and lengthy non-enforcement of national domestic decisions in favor of the applicants lengthy non-enforcement of mestic decisions in favor of because of the lack of state funds.
+The repetitive applications against Russia and Ukraine concern in particular the excessive length of proceedings and lengthy non-enforcement of national domestic decisions in favor of the applicants because of the lack of state funds.
 In some cases those non-enforcements may lead to serious consequences for the applicants.
-For instance, thousands of people who are victims of the Chernobyl disaster of 1986, cannot afford appropriate medical care due to the non-enforcements
+For instance, thousands of people who are victims of the Chernobyl disaster of 1986, cannot afford appropriate medical care due to the non-enforcements of the domestic decisions allocating sums of money for their benefit.